ProjectResound/resound-api/README.md

 These steps will run the server for development:
 1. Install Ruby
-1. Install bundler
+2. Install bundler
-1. Install and run database
+3. Install and run database
-1. Create an .env file from .env.example
+4. Create an .env file from .env.example
-1. Create a secrets.yml from secrets.yml.example
+5. Create a secrets.yml from secrets.yml.example
-1. `rake db:test:prepare`
+6. `rake db:test:prepare`
-1. `bundle install`
+7. `bundle install`
-1. `rails s`
+8. `rails s`

+If you want to run multi tenancy locally you can setup you `hosts` file.
+For example, if you want to have a tenant working locally for `http://kpcc.resound.npr.org` you just need to add `127.0.0.1 kpcc.resound.npr` to your `hosts` file.

 ## Postgres setup
 Resound API works with Postgres out of the box.